 March is Fraud Prevention Month.
 Whether we want to admit it or not, we’re all potentially vulnerable to financial fraud.
-Here are tips to help identify potential scams and protect yourself from fraud.
+Here are some tips to help identify potential scams and protect yourself from fraud.

-In an ideal world, we wouldn’t need talk about this or shed light on the topic, but fraud is a very serious issue, and is always worth discussing.
+In an ideal world, we wouldn’t need to talk about this or shed light on the topic, but fraud is a very serious issue, and is always worth discussing.
 How serious?
 According to the Government of Canada, between January 2014 and December 2016 fraudsters swindled approximately $290 million from Canadians.
 A study conducted by the Chartered Professional Accountants of Canada (CPA Canada) showed that nearly one third of Canadians have fallen victim to financial fraud.

 How to identify fraudulent investments

 Some of the most common types of investment fraud include:

 - Boiler rooms – Investors are told that they can buy into a company that is about to go public where they can expect the price to skyrocket when the event occurs.
 Unfortunately, no such company exists.

 - Advance fee schemes – Victims are convinced to pay an upfront fee for a too-good-to-be-true investment, reward, lottery winnings, etc. Fraudsters may try to legitimize the scheme by setting up professional looking websites and email addresses.
 Once the money is sent, the fraudster disappears.

 - Ponzi or pyramid schemes – This scam entices its victims with promises of big returns and early investors receive payments that live up to the promises.
 The intention is to attract more and more new investors into the scheme.
 However, there is no underlying investment and eventually fraudsters run out of money to maintain the illusion.

 Identifying those schemes – or any other fraudulent investments – can be challenging.
 Here are four questions to ask yourself, which can help you identify the legitimacy of an investment: